Caffeine and Acne: the Final Judgement

 Why genes affect your caffeine sensitivity

-The final weighty issue is the role of genetics.
+The final big issue is the role of genetics.
 If you type “coffee and acne” into google, the testimonials are divided into two groups: 1) acne patients who swear on their life that they break out like clockwork, and 2) people who simply laugh and claim that they can down endless energy drinks and coffee cups without the slightest pimple.

 What explains this phenomenon?
 The obvious conclusion is genetics.